araxia55/azure-kubernetes-resume-challenge/README.md

 In this case I've removed everything from the `templates/` dir and just moved all my manifests file here then converted them into helm templates and parameters for the ecom-webapp.

-3. Helm workflow - typical output that's expected if these templates are formed correctly.
+3. Helm *workflow* - A typical output that's expected if the templates are formed correctly.

 ```bash
 $ helm lint ecom-web-chart/